WA Residential Battery Scheme: Future Solar WA Guide to Maximizing Your Benefits

 • These subsidies and incentives will be factored into the final cost that you would pay for the installation.

-20KW Commercial Power System Savings
+20KW Commercial Solar Power System Savings

 There are two scenarios here that one needs to understand